lotabout/skim/README.md

 cargo install skim
 ```

-## Install as vim plugin
+## Install as Vim plugin

-Once you have cloned the repository, add the following line to your .vimrc.
+Once you have cloned the repository, add the following line to your .vimrc:

 ```vim
 set rtp+=~/.skim